LoopKit/loopdocs/docs/faqs/FAQs.md

 * If you have a pump the requires a [RileyLink Compatible Devices](../build/rileylink.md#rileylink-compatible-devices), expect to spend $150 each (or find a used one).
 You should have two, one as a spare.
 * Most people use a paid Apple Developer Account ($99/year)
-    * With a paid developer account, you can build using the [Browser Build](../gh-actions/gh-overview.md); no Mac required
+    * With a paid developer account, you can build using the [Build with Browser](../gh-actions/gh-overview.md); no Mac required
 * If you build on a Mac using Xcode [Build with *Mac*](../build/overview.md), you need a Mac or a PC with Intel chips on which you include a virtual Mac

 There are no other costs, ongoing or initial, to use Loop beyond what you already pay for your CGM, pump supplies and insulin.